Learn All About

 Primitive Reflexes

 Babies are born with a set of reflexes that help them transition to life outside the womb.
-They use these reflexes to survive and to develop more advanced skills.
-These reflexes should disappear during the first year and are eventually replaced with more advanced matures reflexes and neurological circuits.
-Certain things can interrupt this process and prevent these reflexes from integrating and developing properly.
-This can negatively impact the way the rest of the brain develops and functions.
+They rely on these reflexes for survival and to develop more advanced skills.
+These reflexes should disappear during the first year and be replaced with more advanced postural reflexes and neurological circuits.
+However certain factors can interrupt this process and prevent the proper intergration and development of these reflexes.
+This disruption can negatively affect the developments and function of the rest of the brain.

 Moro

 The Moro is the infant startle reflex.
 It is triggered by any sudden change in the environment.
-The baby takes a breath, their arms flail out and then grasp back in.
-This reflex develops in pregnancy and should eventually be replaced with a more mature startle reflex around 4 months of age.
-When this reflex doesn't integrate properly you can see a lot of problems as children age.
+When it is triggered, the baby takes a breath, their arms flail out, and then grasp back in.
+This reflex develops in pregnancy and should be replaced with a more mature version around four months of age.
+When this reflex doesn't integrate properly, it can lead to various issues as children continue to grow and mature.

 Common Moro Symptoms